Founder / Owner, OutDo Work

 Your standard, stuffy office space was of no interest.
 I designed the facility using human feel-good and planet-friendly practices, created a membership concept based on inclusion + community building, and run operations for OutDo Work for 35 members and counting.

 So back in 2015, I began to research the potential to start my own company.
 I was guided by my biggest pain point, which as a remote consultant was the lack of co-working spaces that felt truly welcoming and conducive to the work I like to do.
 I enjoy the comforts of home, and like feeling like I belong.
-I'd much rather be at a cozy coffee shop, but would then have to worry about loitering and lack of accessible battery plug-ins.
-I was also getting very into tea cafes at the time, and thought, how nice would it be to work in a cozy, inspiring workspace outside of the home?
+But I don't want to be at home (too many distractions) and I'd much rather be at a cozy coffee shop, but would then have to worry about loitering and lack of accessible battery plug-ins.
+I thought of how nice would it be to work in a cozy, inspiring workspace.

-Fast forward a few years later, and for a few different reasons, we relocated to Buffalo, MN, a town about an hour north of Minneapolis.
-My fiancé Stephen and I together found an affordable, beautifully remodeled 1950's house in a walkable area.
-Stephen, also an integral partner in this venture who I will also be outlining in a future post, and I were sold on the walkable downtown area with just enough businesses to make us happy: a kitchen store / cooking school, a wine bar and hair salon!
+Fast forward to 2019, we relocated to Buffalo, MN, a town about an hour north of Minneapolis.
+My husband Stephen and I found an affordable, beautifully remodeled 1950's house (Thanks Dean and Kevin!) in a charming, walkable, lakefront town with just enough businesses to make us happy: a kitchen store / cooking school, a wine bar and hair salon!
+Now a few more wonderful businesses have joined the area.

-Fast forward to today, I apply my continued education on regenerative buildings, combined with tenant feedback, to continuously improve the tenant experience.
-We are at 35 members, and I LOVE coming into the office and hearing peoples stories, requests and experiences (yes, even the complaints because it provides me with opportunity).
+I love coming into the office and hearing peoples stories, requests and experiences (yes, even the complaints).
 I am not always on site as we do travel quite a bit, but there is still a good amount of work to-do:

-A day in the life of a co-working owner:
+A day in the life of a co-working owner (mainly speaking to the younger generation who often asks me about a typical day):

 - Project management: conforming contractor capabilities and task completion, scheduling and managing project timelines with multiple contractors, bidding and hiring out, using projects like Trello and Gantt Charts to manage schedules